The Ultimate Guide to Covid Tests for Travel & How to Save Money

 FREE At-Home Rapid Tests from the UK Government

-As of April 9th 2021, UK citizens can order a pack of 7 rapid antigen tests to do at home, for FREE: https://www.nhs.uk/conditions/coronavirus-covid-19/testing/regular-rapid-coronavirus-tests-if-you-do-not-have-symptoms/ - these tests are like a pregnancy test.
+UK citizens can order a pack of 7 rapid antigen tests to do at home, for FREE: https://www.nhs.uk/conditions/coronavirus-covid-19/testing/regular-rapid-coronavirus-tests-if-you-do-not-have-symptoms/ - these tests are like a pregnancy test.
 You place a swab up your nostrils, then place the swab on a test strip, and you'll get the result in about 15 minutes.
-Note, these free government tests are not suitable for travel, since the result is not certified by a Doctor.
+Note, these free government tests are NOT suitable for travel, since the result is not certified by a Doctor.

 Nomad Travel - Offers both PCR and rapid antigen tests at their 3 clinics in London, plus Bristol, Cardiff, and Manchester.
 They also offer antibody tests to determine if you've had Co-vid in the past.